 This policy applies to you if you have permission to sign into Open University websites and systems and are not a member of staff.
-If you are both a member of staff and a student or learner, this policy only applies to you when you are signed in as a student or learner.
-This includes if you are studying a Microcredential that is delivered either on The Open University Virtual Learning Environment (VLE) or on the FutureLearn platform.
+If you are both a member of staff and a student or learner, this policy only applies to you when you are signed in as a student, learner, Microcredential student or Apprenticeship student (known as 'Student' in the rest of this policy).

 For students studying at Subsidiary Institutions of The Open University, this policy applies to you only while using our computing services, such as Library Services.
 When using computing services provided by a Subsidiary Institution you will be subject to the Computing Policy of the Subsidiary Institution.
 If you are unsure, check the URL (site address) which should indicate whose site it is.
-Open University sites end with @open.ac.uk, for example.
+Open University sites usually end with ... open.ac.uk, for example.

-Throughout this policy, when we refer to 'study' or 'study materials' we include modules as well as other forms of Open University study (e.g., Microcredentials, short courses and vocational qualifications).
+Throughout this policy, when we refer to 'study' or 'study materials' we include modules as well as other forms of Open University study (e.g. Microcredentials, short courses and vocational qualifications).
+Similarly, 'Student' includes learners and anyone

 Throughout this policy, "we/us/our" refers to The Open University, and "you/your" refers to any Student or learner who falls under the scope of the policy.
 Vocational Qualification (VQ) learners have access to student policy information and the Computing Helpdesk.
 They can study from outside the UK and can obtain materials in alternative formats but may not have access to some of the other facilities mentioned in this policy, including access to StudentHome and an Open University email address.